mhyrr/kanonical/content/blog/2020-03-21-straightandnarrow.md

 title: Story - Straight and Narrow
 date: 2020-03-21T13:33:00.000Z
 path: /straight_and_narrow/
+type: creative
 ---

 *Caveat Lector:* I wrote this over the winter but haven't gotten around to editing and finishing it until now.
 But suddenly, I have loads of time on my hands.
 Here's to using it well!

 I read _On Writing_ last year, by Stephen King.
 It's the best book on writing out there and was a watershed for me, I learned so much.
 For instance, King says: